 This means that each of these stages is an opportunity to leverage the interaction with the employee to further strengthen productivity, profits, and your Employer Brand.

-And this can only be done by crafting employee experiences relevant to each stage of the lifecycle.
+And this can only be done by crafting employee engagement initiatives relevant to each stage of the lifecycle.

 Here are a few insights to help you get started: